githoov/articles/nlp.md

 ## Implementation
 ### Twitter Data
 Let's get a feel of what our Twitter data actually look like.
 The Twitter API returns a JSON response that's fairly rich and complex (see below).
 In our table, we simply store two columns: the datetime of the tweet (`created_at`) and the actual JSON response (`tweet`) in its entirety.
-For the `tweet` column, Snowflake is making use of its [variant](linktodocs) data type, which columnarizes the data upon ingestion, improving query times against semi-structured data.
+For the `tweet` column, Snowflake is making use of its [variant](linktodocs) data type, which columnarizes the data upon ingestion, improving query performance against semi-structured data.

 ```
 {